holly-cummins/ibm-bluepages-js/README.md

 </ul>

 <h3> Contributing </h3>
 If you want to contribute to the module and make it better, your help is very welcome.
-You can do so submitting a <a href="https://github.com/aromerohcr/ibm-bluepages-js/pull/new/master">Pull Request</a>.
+You can do so submitting a <b>Pull Request</b>.

 <h3> Contact Email / Slack </h3>
-Please use this email for contact if you have questions: aromeroh@cr.ibm.com
+Please use this email for contact if you have questions: <b>aromeroh@cr.ibm.com</b>

 <h3> License </h3>
 This project is licensed under the IBM Public License.